 Used Ford Mustang Information

-One of the most iconic of American pony cars, the Ford Mustang began production in 1964 as a 1965 model and became the automaker's most successful new product launch since the Model A. Since then, it has undergone six generations of change.
-In recent years, Ford has updated the design to keep it contemporary, while managing to keep a high degree of homage to the the iconic original series.
+One of the most iconic of American pony cars, the Ford Mustang began production in 1964 as a 1965 model and became the automaker's most successful new product launch since the Model A. Since then, the Mustang has undergone numerous redesigns and changes.
+In recent years, Ford has updated the design to keep it contemporary, while managing to pay a high degree of homage to the iconic original Ford Mustang of the 1960s.

-The Ford Mustang created the "pony car" class of muscle cars in the American market, defined as small coupes with long hoods and short rear decks.
-Other pony cars would follow, but few would be as popular or long-lived as the Mustang.
-The first-generation builds of the Ford Mustang are now considered collectible classics and appear in car shows and parades around the world.
-With some fits and starts, notably the 1971-1973 designs, the Ford Mustang was not only the most-produced sports car of the period, but also the most coveted, through to today.
+The Ford Mustang created the "pony car" segment of muscle cars in the American market.
+This segment was defined as small coupes with long hoods and short rear decks.
+Other pony cars would follow, but few would be as popular or as long-lived as the Mustang.
+The first-generation builds of the Ford Mustang are now considered collectible, and it's not unusual to see these classic cars appearing in car shows and parades around the world.

-The fourth-generation Ford Mustang entered the market as a 1994 model, this time re-introducing the classic design language of the Mustang with a retro look that returned to the first-generation Mustang's appeal.
+The next redesign debuted on the 1994 Mustang, which launched with more classic design language and a retro look that hints at the first-generation Mustang's appeal.
 Many car buyers looking for used Mustangs for sale start their search here.
-Ford dropped the hatchback coupe model in favor of a standard two-door coupe in classic pony car build.
+Ford dropped the hatchback model in favor of a standard two-door coupe in classic pony car build.
 Several engine options and paint schemes ensured the Ford Mustang returned to prominence as a favorite American pony car.

 A new generation started 11 years later with the 2005 model, which offered more powerful engine options, as well as interior and exterior styling design cues that draw heavily from the original Mustang of the 1960s.
 Used Ford Mustangs from 2005 onward are popular with used car buyers because they balance an attractive design and capable performance with modern features.